Student Finance Guide

 Next Steps

-- ✓ Audit Subscriptions: Cancel any streaming or app services you haven't used in 30 days.
+- ✓Audit Subscriptions: Cancel any streaming or app services you have not used in 30 days.

-- ✓ Find Student Discounts: Always ask if there's a student price for software, transit, or food.
+- ✓Find Student Discounts: Always ask if there is a student price for software, transit, or food.

-- ✓ Set Up a Weekly Plan: Use the FindWise Budget Planner every Sunday.
+- ✓Set Up a Weekly Plan: Use the FindWise Budget Planner every Sunday to plan your week.

-- ✓ Build a Small Buffer: Try to save $500 as a "crisis fund" for emergencies.
+- ✓Build a Small Buffer: Try to save a small amount as a "crisis fund" for emergencies.